fireJera/fireJera.github.io/_posts/2017-03-15-runtime_Message_Forwarding.md

 >NOTE:
 >
 >1. swizzling should be invoked in load method.OC automatically calling two class method +load and +initialize in runtime.+load will be invoked when class initial load(会在初始加载时调用), +initialize will be called by lazy.If program don't send message to a class or its subclass, then +initialize will never be called.
-So we shoudl put it in +load.
+So we should put it in +load.
 >
 >2. swizzling should do in dispatch_once.Because double run will turn back original status before swizzling.
 >
 >3.
 Don't add [super load] in load, if there two class inherit the class.If they all do [super init], it will be the same as above.

->
+swift method swizzling:

+	public extension DispatchQueue {
+   	private static var _onceTracker = [String]()

+    /**
+    Executes a block of code, associated with an unique token.
+The code is thread safe and will only execute the code once even in the presence of multithread calls.

+     - parameter token: A unique reverse DNS style name such as com.vectorform.<name> or a GUID
+     - parameter block: Block to execute once
+    */

+    public class func once(token: String, block: () -> Void) {
+        objc_sync_enter(self)
+        defer {
+            objc_sync_exit(self)
+        }
+        if _onceTracker.contains(token) {
+            return
+        }

+        _onceTracker.append(token)
+        block()
+    }
+	}

+	public extension DispatchQueue {
+   	private static var _onceTracker = [String]()

+    /**
+    Executes a block of code, associated with an unique token.
+The code is thread safe and will only execute the code once even in the presence of multithread calls.

+     - parameter token: A unique reverse DNS style name such as com.vectorform.<name> or a GUID
+     - parameter block: Block to execute once
+    */

+    public class func once(token: String, block: () -> Void) {
+        objc_sync_enter(self)
+        defer {
+            objc_sync_exit(self)
+        }
+        if _onceTracker.contains(token) {
+            return
+        }

+        _onceTracker.append(token)
+        block()
+    }
+}